 Methodological flaws in the EF EPI

-Let’s take a look at the proces according to which the EF EPI of a country is calculated.
+Let’s take a look at the process used to calculate the EF EPI of a country.
 EF provides several online tests that anyone can take.
 When you take one of the tests, EF stores information about your country of residence and a few other personal details together with your score, which is represented by a number between 0 and 100.
 The EF EPI of a country is, essentially, the average score of all test-takers from that country during the last calendar year.

 Do we really need two decimal digits here?
 Those two numbers may not even be statistically significantly different, and yet EF makes it look like it knows the correct values up to 4 significant digits—it even places the two countries into different categories of proficiency (Luxembourg is in the “high proficiency” category, Austria in the “moderate proficiency” category).

 However, all that was described above could be forgiven if there were a reason to believe that the numbers are close to what they are supposed to represent.
-The problem is that, considering the methodology EF uses, the figures are utter nonsense because the scores are not based on representative samples.
+The problem is that, considering the methodology EF uses, the figures do not mean anything because the scores are not based on representative samples.

 And this is exactly what the EF EPI does.
 If you struggle with basic English, you don’t suddenly think, “Oh, let’s go to an English website and take an English test.”
 You do that when you are already somewhat proficient in English and want to know your exact skill level.

 This becomes completely clear when you imagine an extreme example of two countries, A and B, where 50% of people in country A speak good English and 50% speak excellent English, whereas 10% of people in country B speak excellent English and 90% poor English or no English at all.